cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 The protocol is configured to run with a selection of `NUM_PARTICIPANTS` signer participants and a Coordinator.
 `NUM_PARTICIPANTS` is a positive integer at least `MIN_PARTICIPANTS` but no larger than `MAX_PARTICIPANTS`, where `MIN_PARTICIPANTS <= MAX_PARTICIPANTS`, `MIN_PARTICIPANTS` is a positive
-integer and `MAX_PARTICIPANTS` is a positive integer less than the group order.
+non-zero integer and `MAX_PARTICIPANTS` is a positive integer less than the group order.
 A signer participant, or simply participant, is an entity that is trusted to hold and use a signing key share.
 The Coordinator is an entity with the following responsibilities: